How to Soothe and Strengthen Sensitive Skin

 Chemical sunscreens are a known trigger for finicky, reactive skin.
 Look for non-irritating UV-blocking physical shields formulated with titanium and/or zinc oxide.

-As a starting point keep these ingredients off-limits: artificial fragrance, dyes, alcohol, SLS/SLES, retinol, glycolic and salicylic acid, benzoyl peroxide, hydroquinone, comedogenic mineral oils, chemical sunscreens and physical scrubs.
+If your skin’s reactive, it’s smart to avoid ingredients known for irritation.
+Keep these ingredients off-limits: artificial fragrance, dyes, alcohol, SLS/SLES, retinol, glycolic and salicylic acid, benzoyl peroxide, hydroquinone, comedogenic mineral oils, chemical sunscreens and physical scrubs.

 Leave a comment